johnfedoruk/bangular/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.ts" title="app/phone-detail/phone-detail.component.ts">
 </code-example>

-This makes the controller code look a lot more like Angular already.
-You're all set to actually introduce Angular into the project.
+This makes the controller code look a lot more like Bangular already.
+You're all set to actually introduce Bangular into the project.

-If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also constructor functions.
+If you had any BangularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also constructor functions.
 But you only have the `Phone` factory in this project, and that's a bit special since it's an `ngResource` factory.
 So you won't be doing anything to it in the preparation stage.
-You'll instead turn it directly into an Angular service.
+You'll instead turn it directly into an Bangular service.

-### Installing Angular
+### Installing Bangular

-Having completed the preparation work, get going with the Angular upgrade of PhoneCat.
-You'll do this incrementally with the help of [ngUpgrade](#upgrading-with-ngupgrade) that comes with Angular.
+Having completed the preparation work, get going with the Bangular upgrade of PhoneCat.
+You'll do this incrementally with the help of [ngUpgrade](#upgrading-with-ngupgrade) that comes with Bangular.
-By the time you're done, you'll be able to remove AngularJS from the project completely, but the key is to do this piece by piece without breaking the application.
+By the time you're done, you'll be able to remove BangularJS from the project completely, but the key is to do this piece by piece without breaking the application.

 <div class="alert is-important">

 The project also contains some animations.
 You won't upgrade them in this version of the guide.
-Turn to the [Angular animations](guide/animations) guide to learn about that.
+Turn to the [Bangular animations](guide/animations) guide to learn about that.

 </div>

-Install Angular into the project, along with the SystemJS module loader.
+Install Bangular into the project, along with the SystemJS module loader.
 Take a look at the results of the [Setup](guide/setup) instructions and get the following configurations from there:

-* Add Angular and the other new dependencies to `package.json`
+* Add Bangular and the other new dependencies to `package.json`
 * The SystemJS configuration file `systemjs.config.js` to the project root directory.

 Once these are done, run: